prajapatipiyush1209/SQL-Challenge/README.md

 **Acknowledgment:**
 Special thanks to Danny Ma for crafting these captivating challenges, enabling us to augment our SQL prowess and uncovering valuable insights through data analysis.
 The #8WeekSQLChallenge has been an exhilarating expedition of learning!

 Through this SQL challenge, I garnered expertise in a myriad of SQL concepts, including group by, joins, with clause, subquery, and many more.
-I then concluded the analysis to present these fascinating insights
+I then concluded the analysis to present these fascinating insights.